 Operational & Regenerative Inputs

 Most Spend: Most grazing operations fall into the "Most Spend" bracket of $12–$35 per acre ($30–$86/ha) for annual rent, and $200–$600 per acre ($494–$1,483/ha) for initial infrastructure set-up.
-This middle 60% reflects standard, well-maintained pasture land where the grazer provides basic perimeter maintenance while the landowner maintains access to consistent natural water sources.
+This middle 60% reflects standard, well-maintained pasture where the grazer provides basic perimeter maintenance while the landowner maintains access to consistent natural water sources.

 Sources behind this view